TRECN/node-js/readmeNode.txt

 - const http  = require('http') to initiallize http module to http variable
 - it is a module to setup a server
 - To set up a server we use createServer() function in http module
-- req is request res is response
+- req is request res is response (these both are objects)
 - to setup port we use server.listen() function